-In accordance with Section 36-97 "et seq."
-Code of Virginia, the Virginia Department of Health (hereafter referred to as the "Department") and the Board of Housing and Community Development (hereafter referred to as the "BHCD") on this June 28, 2002, agrees to coordinate the Uniform Statewide Building Code (hereafter referred to as the "USBC") and the Virginia Waterworks Regulations (hereafter referred to as the "Regulations").
-The parties agree to the following.
+In accordance with Sections 36-98 et seq. and 40.1-51.6 et seq. of the Code of Virginia, the Virginia Department at Labor and industry (hereinafter referred to as the "Department") and the Board of Housing and Community Development (hereinafter referred to as the "Board") agree to coordinate the Virginia Uniform Statewide Building Code (hereinafter referred to as the "Code") and the Boiler and Pressure Vessel Safety Regulations (hereinafter referred to as the "Regulations").
+The parties agree to the following: